 Kia Xceed verdict

-If you like the styling, then sure.
-The Kia XCeed has always been a well-rounded family crossover and this facelifted model has only improved the formula.
-It’s spacious, practical, economical and absolutely rammed to the gunnels with technology.
-Also, Kia’s styling updates make the XCeed look sharper, while the new GT-Line trim adds some extra kerb appeal.
+The Kia XCeed has always been a well-rounded family crossover and the 2022 facelift model only improved the formula.
+It’s a shame the engine range has been reduced to a single option, but speaking generally, this car is spacious, practical, economical (for a 1.5-litre petrol) and absolutely rammed to the gunnels with standard kit.
+The latest styling make the XCeed look sharper, while the GT-Line trims adds some extra kerb appeal.

 Looking at it from a more sensible perspective, though, we’re not sure the XCeed makes much sense when compared with the Ceed Sportswagon and Proceed Shooting Brake.
 The estates share the same platform and technology, but they have more space inside and bigger boots.
 It’s classic case of form over function, so our advice is to pick the Ceed that suits the amount of stuff you need to carry.